Sachin Joab: Career

 Joab starred in the twelve-part series Conspiracy 365 as Bruno in 2012.
 He also appeared as Inspector Ramesh in the SBS four-part miniseries Better Man, which began airing from 25 July 2013.
 That same year, he filmed a role in the 2014 film The Legend Maker.
-Joab made a guest appearance in Childhood's Endin 2015.
+Joab made a guest appearance in US series Perception, followed by a role in Childhood's End in 2015.
 He was also cast in the drama film Lion, alongside Rooney Mara and Dev Patel.
 In April 2016, Joab spoke out about having to put on an Indian accent when he attends auditions in Australia.
 That same year, Joab played the lead role of Amir Kapoor in the Sydney Theatre Company (STC) production of Disgraced.
 He was invited to audition for the part after the STC director of programming saw him on Neighbours.

+Joab starred in the 2018 political thriller series Pine Gap, which was broadcast on Netflix and ABC.
+That same year, he guested in Romper Stomper, and had a supporting role on Jack Irish.
+He also appeared in the feature films Upgrade directed by Leigh Whannell, and Hotel Mumbai, alongside his Lion co-star Dev Patel.
+In 2019, Joab appeared in the four-part SBS drama The Hunting, starring Asher Keddie and Richard Roxburgh.
+He also appeared in Tim Minchin's Upright.
+In 2021, Joab guested in the ABC TV anthology series Fires, and the Paramount+ comedy Spreadsheet.
+He went on to appear in Irreverent and Safe Home.